andjoer/img2img-turbo/README.md

-├── my_utils/dino_struct.py    # extracts multi-scale transformer features from a DINO ViT mode ├── inference_paired.py        # inference script for a pretrained model trained with paired data ├── inference_unpaired.py      # inference script for a pretrained model trained with unpaired data └── ...
+├── my_utils/dino_struct.py    # extracts multi-scale transformer features from a DINO ViT mode ├── inference_paired.py        # inference script for a pretrained model trained with paired data ├── inference_unpaired.py      # inference script for a pretrained model trained with unpaired data ├── patch_loss.py              # calculating the disc and lpips loss based on the complete and patched image └── ...
 ```